Adroiti/docs-for-code-review-tools/RuboCop/Lint-UselessSetterCall.md

 ## Description

-This cop checks for setter call to local variable as the final expression of a function definition.
+This rule checks for setter call to local variable as the final expression of a function definition.

-### Example
+## Examples

 ```ruby
 # bad